(Three journal entries by Chris Wayan from 1989-92... on the problems of making dream-writing readable in a culture biased against it.)

 they will, they lie, they dew.

-I never get writer's block.
-I have lots of material--dreams.
+I don't get writer's block; I always have material--dreams.
 The problem's presenting them so modern readers won't label them fiction, psychology, surrealism, or fantasy.
 How do I show dreams as real worlds, fascinating worlds, to readers prejudiced against them--who assume they're senseless, or mere internal fantasies--or worse.
-Brain noise!
+Brain static!

 There are two challenges: